 The Statue of Liberty, an iconic US national monument, welcomes approximately 4.5 million visitors every year.
-If you’re considering a visit, you’ll want to learn these interesting facts about Lady Liberty:
+If you’re considering a visit, you’ll want to learn these fun facts about Lady Liberty:

 1. Lady Liberty is actually French!